Albert M. Todd

 Albert May Todd (June 3, 1850 – October 6, 1931), known as "The Peppermint King of Kalamazoo," was an American chemist, businessman, and politician from the state of Michigan.
 A philanthropist and advocate of public ownership of utilities, Todd made his fortune as the founder of the A.M.
 Todd Company, a world leader in the production of peppermint oil and other botanical extracts.
-Todd was also a renowned bibliophile, portions of whose collection now grace the holdings of several American universities.
-He served one term in the United States House of Representatives.
+Todd was also a renowned bibliophile.
+Much of his large book collection is now scattered throughout the holdings of several American universities.
+He served one term in the United States House of Representatives from 1897 to 1899.

 Biography

 Early years

 Albert May Todd was born June 3, 1850, near Nottawa, Michigan, in St. Joseph County, the tenth and last child of Alfred and Mary Ann Hovey Todd, who had come to Michigan from upstate New York.
 The Todd family were farmers of extremely modest means, supporting themselves on 45 arable acres of an 80-acre homestead.

 Todd received his primary education in one-room schoolhouses before attending and graduated from Sturgis High School in the neighboring town of Sturgis.
 He later studied chemistry at Northwestern University in Evanston, Illinois.